 Adjacent to the Painted Hall, the Chapel of St Peter and St Paul is almost as impressive with stained glass windows and intricate woodwork.

-13 – COVENT GARDEN
+16. COVENT GARDEN

 Covent Garden is a dining and entertainment hub in the West End of London that weaves together history, culture, and retail in a lively piazza.

 Surrounded by boutiques, market stalls, and street performers, Covent Garden has a vibrant tourist-friendly atmosphere.
-There are big brand stores, street performers and several interesting cultural activities.

 Christmas at Covent Garden transforms the square into a winter wonderland.

-London’s iconic department stores are a grand way to drain your wallet.
+London’s department stores are a grand way to drain your wallet.
 It’s a great city for shopping – here are some retail heavyweights to check out:

 HARRODS